msaraiva/docker-alpine/README.md

 ```

-To learn how to create minimal Erlang/Elixir docker images with Alpine Linux, see [Erlang/Elixir on Alpine Linux](https://github.com/msaraiva/alpine-erlang)
+See [Erlang/Elixir on Alpine Linux](https://github.com/msaraiva/alpine-erlang) to learn more about creating **Minimal Erlang/Elixir docker images with Alpine Linux**.